If you consume cricket powder, you’re actually eating the entire cricket.

 Edible cricket protein contains ingredients known to be useful for accelerated hair regrowth.

-However, edible cricket powder may not always produce excellent effects on the prevention of hair loss, the improvement of hair follicle or the promotion of hair regrowth in all cases or for all people taking the powder.
+However, edible cricket powder may not always produce excellent effects on the prevention of hair loss, the improvement of hair follicles, or the promotion of hair regrowth in all cases or for all people taking the powder.

-In general it's considered safe for most people.
+Generally, it's considered safe for most people.

 Best wishes to all.Please follow us on Twitter at: https://Twitter.com/HairBoutique.
 I look forward to meeting new people from all walks of Twitter and learning from their Tweets.